trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   ``PACKAGE_SOURCE_DIR``

-    The absolute path to the base package's base source directory.
+    The absolute path to the package's base source directory.
 This is set automatically by TriBITS in the macro `TRIBITS_PACKAGE()`_.

   ``PACKAGE_BINARY_DIR``

-    The absolute path to the base package's base binary/build directory.
+    The absolute path to the package's base binary/build directory.
 This is set automatically by TriBITS in the macro `TRIBITS_PACKAGE()`_.

   ``PACKAGE_NAME_UC``